softlang/s2s/README.md

 ## Further Reading

-The [tutorial](docs/README.md), here in the repository.
+The [tutorial](docs/README.md), here in the [repository](https://github.com/softlang/s2s).

-The full paper: Philipp Seifer, Daniel Hernandez, Ralf Lämmel, and Steffen Staab.
+The full paper: Philipp Seifer, Daniel Hernández, Ralf Lämmel, and Steffen Staab.
+2024.
 From Shapes to Shapes: Inferring SHACL Shapes for Results of SPARQL CONSTRUCT Queries.
-Publication.
-Year.
-URL.
+In Proc. of WWW 2024.
+ACM.
+URL-TBD.

 An extended version is available on [arXiv](https://google.de).